jms/glowing-memory/README.md

 # glowing-memory
-simple flask application to display random fortune from fortune-mod datfiles
+simple application to display random fortune from fortune-mod datfiles every time the browser refresh, using python3 and flask